-systems
+Junk Items 30 Days or until deleted 1

+Trash Items by users.
+90 Days or until deleted

+by user.

+Back-Ups of E-Mail Server 14 Days

+Account Closing Folders kept online for 1

+January 1 vear after account

+closing, with the

+exception of graduating

+seniors (30 days after

+graduation).
+Above

+backups apply after

+that time.

+Server Data Retention ITS

+Individual's files in selected directories on the Periodic (not

+individual's allocated desktop or notebook computer, necessarily regular)

+initially set to back-up all personally created review of client systems

+documents. and removal of inactive

+or decommissioned

+systems.

-Individual's home directory on network share. systems.
+Individual's home directory on network share.
 Data may be

-transferred to
+individual 5 frome directory of freework share. transferred to

 supervisor for saving or

 disposal.
 Otherwise,

 folders kept online for 1

 year after termination.

 Backups below then

 apply.

 Back-Ups of Other Servers (except as noted above) Core institutional

 information systems: 1

 year (fulls and

 incrementals).

 Colleague and course

 folders: bi-yearly

 archives kept 7 years.

 All other servers: 90

 days (fulls and

 incrementals).

-College Owned Commuters Minustian by incrementals).
-ITS
+College - Owned Computers - Migration by , ITS

-College - Owned Computers - Migration by individual to a Replacement Computer 113
+individual to a Replacement Computer

 Data files on old computer.
 All files in

-predetermined
+· predetermined

 locations on the hard

 drive are copied onto

 new computer (deleted

 files not restored unless

 requested by Client).

-Old Computer Hard Drive Faculty: removed drives
+Old Computer Hard Drive Faculty: removed drives İ

-Old Computer Hard Brive kept by ITS for a period

-of a year or more.
-Staff:

-drives kept 1-2 months

-then securely erased.
+kept by ITS for a period of a year or more.
+Staff: drives kept 1-2 months then securely erased.
+1

-Callery Committee Francisco Fritter uleit securely erased.
-ITC

-College - Owned Computers - Employee Exit from the College (employment termination) ITS
+College - Owned Computers - Employee Exit from ITS

+the College (employment termination)

 Computer and Hard Drive If computer returned to

-· · stock, hard drive is re-
+stock, hard drive is re-

 imaged prior to re-

 deployment.
 If

 computer is deployed

 to employee's

 replacement, the hard

-·

-drive contents may or may not be erased.
+drive contents may or

+may not be erased.
-1 THAY HULL DE ELASEO 1